hungcq/knowledge-repo/psychology/influence.md

   - Compliments (eg I like you).
 Don't have to be true.
   - Frequent contact under good experience.
 Cooperation towards common goals.
   - -> Technique: establish that both are working for the same goals (eg work against the bad guy like their boss)
-  - Association with good things.
-Techniques to associate with the things we like:
+  - Association with things we like:
     - Good-looking models
     - Cultural symbols
     - Celebrities